johanssonkarin/BookIT/README.md

 ## Repository navigation

 ### app
 Contains the different JavaScript-files generating the application content.
-At top level general application files are found and then folder is further devided into subfolders:
+At top level, general application files are found and then the folder is further devided into subfolders:

 * config - The navigation files.
 * components - Well yes, the different components built and used.
 Calendars, agendas, buttons...